Supersymmetric lattice theories on curved space: More than one flat dimension

 If we introduce a (Majorana) fermionic partner $\theta$ on each site it is easy to construct a supercharge that generates the bosonic Hamiltonian we have considered previously.

 where the fermions satisfy the anticommutation relations $ \{\theta_{\vec \alpha}, \theta_{\vec \beta}\}=2\delta_{\vec\alpha,\vec\beta}$.

 Defining $H=Q^2$ we find after a little algebra

 This is nothing more than the Hamiltonian for a reduced staggered fermion.~\footnote{The designation {\it reduced}just means there is only one degree of freedom per site.
 It is the analog of a Majorana condition.} In the continuum limit it gives rise to $2^{\frac{d-1}{2}}$ Dirac fermions.
 The bosonic shift symmetries of this theory then imply the existence of corresponding fermionic shift symmetries which are related to flavor symmetries of the continuum Dirac theory \cite{Catterall:2025vrx}.
+These models are very similar to those built in \cite{Elitzur:1982vh,Elitzur:1983nj}, where the fermions of the supersymmetric model are also realized as staggered fermions.
+In those models, the role of the staggerd bosons would be realized as either momenta, or gradients.
+They were also able to introduce non-trivial interactions in some cases.

 If we insist that $Q$ is invariant under time reversal and parity then these symmetries also hold for the staggered fermion theory.
 Also, the anomalies that exist for bosonic symmetries extend immediately to the fermions.
 Notice that $Q$ is treated as a scalar, so if the usual connection between spin and statistics is used, $Q$ has the wrong spin.
 The usual way to fix this is to think of $Q$ as a twisted supersymmetry, where the twist is by some internal flavor symmetry \cite{Catterall:2009it}.
 Then both the fermions and bosons can become $k$-forms in the continuum limit.